neo-fetch/nvidia-modulus-airfoil-optimisation/README.md

 - Dealing with discontinuities inside the setup by using variational methods, custom loss, KD-Trees and filtered differentiation.

+Functional values may need to be differentiated at points close to discontinuous boundaries, where information cannot be allowed to flow across discontinuities.
+This means that derivatives at points on the other side of a discontinuous surface cannot be obtained by using points on the opposite side of the surface as a reference.

+The process of getting derivatives is called "filtered differentiation."
+This means that at certain points in the process, the values at certain points are not taken into account when getting derivatives.
+Due to its automatic differentiation process, Modulus software can't do this because it doesn't have any mechanisms known for filtering.

+As a result, we developed a novel approach that enables the implementation of Filtered Differentiation (FD) at specific points.
+Obviously, this results in longer computation times; thus, one of the principles followed in this implementation is to perform FD evaluation only at necessary points.

 ## Getting Started <a name = "getting_started"></a>

 Please visit [NVIDIA Modulus](https://developer.nvidia.com/modulus) for more information.